kauber/Tools_of_the_trade/fuzzy_matcher/README.md

 and pass it to the argument *replace_list*. *colname1* and *colname2* are the names we want to assign to the columns of the resulting dataframe.

-Then, we can implement the actually fuzzy matching by calling the method:
+Then, we can implement the actual fuzzy matching by calling the method:

 ```
 res = fuzzy_match.fuzzy_matcher(first_col=new_df.test1,